citp/privacy-policy-historical/t/to/ton/tonic.com.md

-> *The following text is extracted and transformed from the tonic.com privacy policy that was archived on 2010-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101126192740id_/http%3A//www.tonic.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tonic.com privacy policy that was archived on 2011-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110630142035id_/http%3A//www.tonic.com/privacy) for the most accurate reproduction.*

-# Tonic: Privacy and Security
+#

 At Tonic, your privacy and security are critical to us.
 We guard it with our lives.
 See below for details.

 **Tonic Privacy Policy & Statement of Security**

-Last updated: 9/10/2010
+Last updated: 2/28/2011

 This Privacy Policy (the “Policy”) applies to information that we obtain in connection with your use of the Tonic Generation Inc. (“Tonic”) website [www.tonic.com](http://www.tonic.com/) and other related owned and operated websites (the "Sites").
 More specifically, the Policy is designed to tell you how we collect and use personal information (as defined below) so you can make an informed decision about using our Sites.
 Please read this statement before using our Sites or submitting any personal information to us.
 By using our Sites, you represent that you are 13 years old or older and you consent to the information collection and use practices described herein. **We reserve the right to change the provisions of this privacy policy at any time by posting a revised privacy policy on the Sites and indicating on the privacy policy the date it was last updated.
 Your use of the Sites following the posting of such changes or revised statement shall constitute your acceptance of any such changes.** We encourage you to review our privacy policy whenever you visit our Sites to determine if any changes have been made and to make sure that you understand how any personal information you provide will be used.